vyapp/vy/BOOK.md

 ### Inject python code to be evaluated in the current context

-In order to inject code to be evaluated in some contexts/scope, press
+In order to inject code to be evaluated in some contexts/scope, press:

     <Key-x>